"Those of us engaged in

 you have ever seen" - Ed Hinds, New Scientist Sept.

-I am currently working on aspects of cosmology, particularly the Cosmic Microwave Background (CMB - the radiation left over from the big bang).
+I am currently working on aspects of cosmology, particularly the Cosmic Microwave Background (CMB - the radiation left over from the big bang) and how it is gravitationally lensed.
 I'm interested the theoretical models of the early universe, as well as comparing observations with cosmological models.
-I'm part of the core team analysing data from the Planck satellite, and a lecturer at the University of Sussex.
+I was part of the core team analysing data from the Planck satellite and now part of the Simons Observatory collaboration (amongst others).
+I'm a professor at the University of Sussex,

 Key papers listed below (complete list on the